-At 79, Robert Solem is into his fourth quarter in the game of life.
+At 80, Robert Solem is well into his fourth quarter in the game of life.
 A grueling quarter, hard to move the ball and the defense stacked against you to take away your best plays.

 His boyhood hometowns were Minneapolis and Kansas City.
 After graduating from high school, he left for the coasts never to return.
 As an undergraduate, he attended M.I.T. and Tulane.